 Patient: Okay lang.
 Anda anay yo man grocery.

 The dialogue above uses very informal Chabacano and as you would have probably noticed has a lot of English words.
-This fact also applied to Tagalog.
+This also happens a lot in Tagalog.

 Here is an English translation of the dialogue above: